Joint Online Parameter Estimation and Optimal Sensor Placement for the Partially Observed Stochastic Advection-Diffusion Equation: Convergence of the Joint Online Parameter Estimation and Optimal Sensor Placement Algorithm

 \subsection{Conditions}

-We now state the conditions required for Proposition \ref{prop1}, adapted appropriately to the linear Gaussian setting.
-For reference, these correspond to Assumptions 2.2.1, 2.2.2a, 2.2.2b, 2.2.2c, 2.2.2d.i'', 2.2.2d.ii'', 2.2.2e, and 2.1.5 - 2.1.6 in \cite{Sharrock2020a}.
+The conditions for Proposition \ref{prop1} are stated below.
+For reference, these correspond to Assumptions 2.2.1, 2.2.2a, 2.2.2b, 2.2.2c, 2.2.2d.i'', 2.2.2d.ii'', 2.2.2e, and 2.1.5 - 2.1.6 in \cite{Sharrock2020a}, adapted appropriately to the linear Gaussian setting.
 We remark that this set of Assumptions is sufficient for \cite[Proposition 3.1]{Sharrock2020a} by \cite[Propositions E.1, E.2]{Sharrock2020a}. \begin{manualassumption}{A.1} The step sizes $\{\gamma_{\theta}(t)\}_{t\geq 0}$, $\{\gamma_{\boldsymbol{o}}(t)\}_{t\geq 0}$, satisfy

 In addition, there exist $r_{\theta},r_{\boldsymbol{o}}>0$, such that

 \end{manualassumption}